petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferays-unique-selling-points.md

 * Definitions for
   * Unique Sales Proposition (USP)
   * Value Proposition
+* Liferay's five USPs are:
   * Liferay has evolved organically with home grown technology
-* Liferay is an Open Source Leader with a Portal heritage
+  * Liferay is an Open Source Leader
+  * Liferay comes from a Horizontal Portal heritage
   * Liferay is easy to tailor and customize
-* Liferay excels at delivering experiences for many audiences and use cases
+  * Liferay is ideally suited for digitizing business processes

 ## Background